xjy2061/carina/content/post/Android-memory-leak.md

 ```

 ### `InputMethodManager` leak
 Refer to [issue 37043700](https://issuetracker.google.com/issues/37043700) and [issue 37090736](https://issuetracker.google.com/issues/37090736), `mCurRootView` or `mServedView` or `mNextServedView` in `InputMethodManager` may reference to last focused view on a wide system version range.
 But I have not found this kind of leak in official system.
-However, `mLastSrvView` of `InputMethodManager` may cause leak on huawei 6.0 device, and `mLastSrvView` field is not found in official source code, I think this is a leak for certain manufacturer.
+However, `mLastSrvView` of `InputMethodManager` may cause leak on huawei 6.0 and above device, and `mLastSrvView` field is not found in official source code, I think this is a leak for certain manufacturer.

 To fix this kind of leak, a straight way is set the relative field of `InputMethodManager` to `null` when activity destroyed.
 Considering there may be multiple activities have this leak, a better way is fix this leak in the `onActivityDestroyed(Activity activity)` method of `ActivityLifecycleCallbacks`.